DarkArshyn/Windows11Lite/README.md

 > An internet connection is requiered to deploy applications (like VCRedist or web browser).

 > [!TIP]
-> You're free to use or modify the script as you want (AGPL Licence).
+> You're free to use or modify the script as you want (AGPL License).
 Feedback are also appreciated, they can help me to improve the script and fix bugs.

 > [!NOTE]
 > By default, the time configuration is noted like this : dd-MM-yyyy and hour set to 24h (European time format).